jejjohnson/jaxsw/_sources/content/overview.md

 In these set of tutorials, we will look at how one can use these differentiable models to do some learning.
 We will look at parameter estimation, state estimation and the joint bi-level optimization scheme.
+Some applications will include hybrid models for parameterizations and inverse problems for interpolation schemes.